 1. Open to others.
 Not a fort against the world, but a thanksgiving table with an open seat for anyone.

 2. Expanding the government of heaven.
-Not political — not preaching the values of the religious right or the left, but contending for a Christ-like response that is both a higher demand and a lighter burden.
+Not trapped in politics — not preaching the values of the religious right or the left, but contending for Christlikeness that is both a higher demand and a lighter burden.

-3. An active part and participant in the community extending neighborly generosity and working for the common good.
+3. An active part and participant in the community extending neighborly generosity and working for the common good and human flourishing.

 4. A place of community and conversation.
 The Sunday service is less school and more family gathering.